 A high-altitude glacier lake nestled at an altitude of 4,300 m above sea level, Bhrigu Lake is commonly known as the 'pool of gods'.
 Flanked by snow-capped mountains from all sides, Bhrigu Lake can be reached by trek.
 This glistening lake remains accessible from May to October, and afterward, it freezes in extreme winters.
 As per the legends, Rishi Bhrigu meditated at this site.
 This sacred lake is situated 6 km from Gulaba Village and 8 km southwest of Rohtang Pass.
 Tourists can enjoy the panoramic view of the mighty Himalayas while trekking and soak in the serene aura of this enchanting place.

 Location - 35 km from Dalhousie and 36 km from Chamba

 Chamera Lake is an exquisite reservoir that forms from Chamera Dam and is known for its scintillating beauty.
-There is no aquatic life in this lake, which makes it a perfect place for watersports.
+This lake has no aquatic life, making it a perfect place for watersports.
 This is one of the largest lakes in Himachal Pradesh and is surrounded by pine forests.
 Chamera Lake is a popular tourist destination of Himachal Pradesh and is situated in the vicinity of Chamba, Khajjiar, and Dalhousie.
-This spectacular lake is an amazing place to rejuvenate amidst nature and tourists can also enjoy boating here with their loved ones
+This spectacular lake is an amazing place to rejuvenate amidst nature and tourists can also enjoy boating here with their loved ones.

 Suraj Tal Lake,